-- The individual reporting the concerns will be given information on the nature and progress of any enquiries. - The employer has a responsibility to protect individual members of staff from harassment or victimisation. - No action will be taken against an individual if the concern proves to be unfounded and was raised in good faith. - Malicious allegations may be considered as a disciplinary offence.
+- The individual reporting the concerns will be given information on the nature and progress of any enquiries. - The employer has a responsibility to protect individual members of staff from harassment or victimisation. - No action will be taken against an individual if the concern proves to be unsubstantiated, unfounded or false and was raised in good faith. - Malicious allegations may be considered as a disciplinary offence.
+The DO and case manager should consider whether the child and/or the person who made the allegation is in need of help of may have been abused by someone else.